anima-wg/brski-cloud/anima-brski-cloud.md

 In addition to the dependency upon the MASA, the successful enrollment of a device using a Cloud Registrar depends upon the correct and continued operation of this new service.
 This internet accessible service might be operated by the Manufacturer and/or by one or more value-added-resellers.
-All the considerations for operation of the MASA also apply to operation of the Cloud Registrar.
+All the considerations for operation of the MASA also apply to the operation of the Cloud Registrar.

 ## Security Updates for the Pledge